 As SJC members will be generating data from different sources and in different formats, it is essential that it is clear to parties what the details of the reporting requirements are.
-The question to be answered through progress reporting is the following, based on the SJC ambition to have all production and trade of fruit and vegetable derived juices, purees and their concentrates by the private partners in this covenant 100% sustainable by 2030.
+The question to be answered through progress reporting is the following, based on the SJC ambition to have

+All production and trade of fruit and vegetable derived juices, purees and their concentrates by the private partners in this covenant are 100% sustainable by 2030.

-1 AIJN, 2019.
-AIJN Liquid Fruit Market Report 2019.
+$^{^{\}mathrm{1}}$ AIJN, 2019.
+AIJN Liquid Fruit Market Report 2019 a.
+How to report amounts?